Families impacted by addiction need support, guidance, and tools to help their loved ones—and themselves—heal.

 Since its founding, Allies in Recovery has been at the forefront of the fight against substance use disorder, successfully implementing the CRAFT method through a scalable, self-paced eLearning program that includes live groups, blogs, podcasts, individual guidance, and access to specialists.
 It’s a success story in every sense of the word.

-Allies is sounding the alarm about these cuts across the Commonwealth—and using an advocacy toolkit to mobilize families and supporters to contact their representatives and demand their reversal.
+Allies is sounding the alarm about these federal aid cuts, as well as the envisioned ripple-down cuts across the Commonwealth—and using an advocacy toolkit to mobilize families and supporters to petition their representatives for their reversal.
 “The families we work with have proven their dedication and effectiveness time and again,” says Allies CEO and founder Dominique Simon-Levine, “and we’ve been helping more of them every year.
-Our message to policymakers is simple: don’t throw this progress away.”
+Our message to our representatives, community leaders, and the public at large is simple: don’t let this happen.”

-With nearly 50% of U.S. families reporting having loved ones with substance use disorder—and half of those loved ones initially resistant to help—the importance of continuing and strengthening family-focused support programs cannot be overstated.
+With nearly 50% of U.S. families reporting having loved ones with substance use disorder, the importance of family-focused support programs cannot be overstated.
 Simply put, training and supporting families saves lives, rebuilds community, and ensures long-term recovery.
-Cutting off that support is negligent, impractical, inefficient, and inhumane.
+If we end this vital support, we risk undoing all of this progress.

 To find out more about Allies in Recovery and its make-or-break search for new funding, contact Dominique Simon-Levine at support@alliesinrecovery.net.